nadintamer/What-Makes-A-Great-Poet/README.md

-# What-Makes-A-Great-Poet
+# What Makes a Great Poet?
 My WWDC19 Scholarship playground.
-Explores the nature of poetry with Mr. Whiskers and follows his attempts to imitate some great poets.
+Accompany Mr. Whiskers on his journey through poetry and watch his attempts to imitate some great poets!